The term ischemia means that an inadequate blood supply reaches a part of the body.

 - Blood tests measure the level of cholesterol and triglycerides in the blood.

 - Imaging tests, such as X-rays, CT scans, or MRI.

 - Echocardiogram to evaluate the anatomy and function of the heart using ultrasound waves.

 - Electrocardiogram to record electrical activity in the heart.

-- Stress test to monitor the heart’s ability to exert a lot of effort.
+- A stress test monitors the heart’s ability to exert effort.

-- Cardiac catheterization, in which a coronary angiogram is done to check for narrowing within the arteries.
+- Cardiac catheterization: A coronary angiogram is done to check for narrowing within the arteries.